ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The use of encryption is optional for both CWT and JWT.
 Section 8 of {{RFC7519}} describes implementation requirement and recommendations for JWT.

-Similarly, CBOR provides indefinite length encoding which is not commonly used, but valuable for very constrained devices.
+Similarly, CBOR provides indefinite length encoding, which is not commonly used, but valuable for very constrained devices.
 For EAT itself, in a particular use case some claims will be used and others will not.
 Section 4 of {{RFC8949}} describes serialization considerations for CBOR.

-For example a mobile phone use case may require the device make and model, and prohibit UEID and location for privacy policy.
+For example a mobile phone use case may require the device make and model, and prohibit UEID and location for privacy reasons.
 The general EAT standard retains all this flexibility because it too is aimed to accommodate a broad range of use cases.

 It is necessary to explicitly narrow these implementation options to guarantee interoperability.